-Automated pick and place equipment provides the best placement accuracy for LUXEON HL2X emitters.
-Figure 11, Figure 12 and Figure 13 show various pick and place nozzle designs and corresponding machine settings for Juki, Samsung and Panasonic machines, respectively, which were successfully tested for LUXEON HL2X.
+Automated pick and place equipment provides the best placement accuracy for LUXEON HL2X-V emitters.
+Figure 8 shows the pick and place nozzle design and corresponding machine setting for Yamaha machine, which was successfully tested for LUXEON HL2X-V.

-Note that pick and place nozzles are customer specific and are typically machined to fit specific pick and place tools.
-Based on these pick and place experiments, Lumileds advises customers to take the following general pick and place guidelines into account:
+Note that pick and place nozzle is customer specific and are typically machined to fit specific pick and place tools.
+Based on this pick and place experiment, Lumileds advises customers to take the following general pick and place guidelines into account:

-- The nozzle tip should be clean and free of any particles since this may interact with the silicone surface of LUXEON HL2X during pick and place. - During setup and the first initial production runs, it is a good practice to inspect the top surface or the dome of LUXEON HL2X under a microscope to ensure that emitters are not accidentally damaged by the pick and place nozzle.
+- The nozzle tip should be clean and free of any particles since this may interact with the silicone surface of LUXEON HL2X-V during pick and place. - During setup and the first initial production runs, it is a good practice to inspect the top surface or the dome of LUXEON HL2X-V under a microscope to ensure that emitters are not accidentally damaged by the pick and place nozzle.